-GNRL 501 CONTINUED ENROLLMENT (8; 24)
+GNRL 501 CONTINUED ENROLLMENT (0-6; 18)

-Continuation credit for graduate students who have completed all of the program requirements for their graduate degree except for Thesis Research, Thesis, Research or Professional Projects.
-Continued enrollment is permitted for up to three quarters.
-(Course fee of \$100 per quarter applies.)
+Continuation credit for graduate students who have completed all of the program requirements for their graduate degree except for Thesis Research, Thesis, Research, field practice or Professional Projects.
+Continued enrollment is permitted for up to six quarters.
+Students wishing to have loans deferred while completing degree requirements must submit a Verification as a Half or Full Time Student Loan Deferment form to the Office of Graduate Studies.
+Students who meet deferral requirements will be registered for 6 credits of GNRL 501 for a maximum of 3 quarters.
+(Course fee of \$250 per quarter applies.)